Slow Cooker Carnitas

 - Nachos.
 I love these plantain carnitas nachos.

 - In a breakfast hash.
-This recipe would be great with carnitas instead of ground beef.
+My mexican breakfast skillet would be great with carnitas instead of ground beef.

 - Tacos.
-I like making these tacos topped with quick pickled onion.
+I like making these tacos topped with quick-pickled onions.

 Want to save this for later?